lab-cosmo/sphericart/docs/src/maths.rst

 possible to reformulate the spherical harmonics in a real-valued form, which leads to even further ambiguity in the definitions.

-Within `sphericart` we take an opinionated stance: we compute only real-valued harmonics, we express them as a function of the full Cartesian coordinates of a point in three dimensions :math:`(x,y,z)` and compute by default "scaled" versions :math:`\tilde{Y}^m_l(x, y, z)` which correspond to homogeneous polynomials of the Cartesian coordinates:
+Within `sphericart`, we compute only real-valued spherical harmonics and we express them as a function of the full Cartesian coordinates of a point in three dimensions.
+These correspond to the real spherical harmonics as defined in the corresponding `Wikipedia article <https://en.wikipedia.org/wiki/Spherical_harmonics>`_, which we refer to as :math:`Y^m_l`.

+We also offer the possibility to compute "solid" harmonics, which are given by :math:`\tilde{Y}^m_l = r^l\,{Y}_l^m`.
+Since these can be expressed as homogeneous polynomials of the Cartesian coordinates :math:`(x,y,z)`, as opposed to :math:`(x/r,y/r,z/r)`, they are less computationally expensive to evaluate.
+Besides being slightly faster, they can also provide a more natural scaling if used together with a radial expansion.

+The formulas used to compute the solid harmonics (and, with few modifications, also for the spherical harmonics) are:

 .. math ::
     \tilde{Y}_l^m(x, y, z) = r^l\,{Y}_l^m(x, y, z) = F_l^{|m|} Q_l^{|m|}(z, r) \times